Funding opportunity

 • hit expansion medicinal chemistry

-In exceptional circumstances, you can submit follow on proposals where you can justify the need for continued support.
-However, in most cases a positive outcome of the proposed work should be sufficient to allow submission of a longer and larger application.
+In exceptional circumstances, you can submit follow on applications where you can justify the need for continued support.
+However, in most cases a positive outcome of the proposed work should be sufficient to allow submission of a longer and larger application, potentially to DPFS.

 For more information on the background of this funding opportunity, go to the ‘Additional information’ section.

 Applications from research organisations who are not recipients of an MRC Impact Accelerator Account (IAA) award may use this funding opportunity to apply for more preliminary studies.
-The scale and scope of the request should reflect a project more in line with the earlier stage.
-Applicants should highlight within the application that they are applying for an IAA-like project.
+The scale and scope of the request should reflect a project more in line with earlier stages of research.

 Activities we support